Home

 Contact Us

-Americana as Seen Through the Lives of Thousands of Cousins in One Pennsylvania-German Family, with Its Epicenter in Western Pennsylvania, as a Symbol of Our Nation's Growth and Diversity Over 250 Years
+Americana as Seen Through the Lives of Thousands of Cousins in Pennsylvania-German Families, with an Epicenter in Southwestern Pennsylvania, as a Symbol of Our Nation's Growth and Diversity Over Centuries

-When the Pennsylvania-German pioneer and Revolutionary War veteran, Jacob Minerd Sr., first came to live in the mountains of Western Pennsylvania in 1791, he and his wife Maria could have had no way of knowing that someday their offspring would number 40,000, spread throughout the United States and overseas, and that these descendants collectively would play a role in building -- and defending -- their nation.
+When the Pennsylvania-German pioneers Jacob and Maria (Nein) Minerd Sr., first came to live in the mountains of Western Pennsylvania in 1791, they could have had no way of knowing that someday their offspring would number in the tens of thousands, spread throughout the United States and overseas.
+His Gaumer kinfolk as well as the inter-married Younkin and Harbaugh families likewise grew enormously.
+Here are some of the ways these early clans collectively have played a role in building -- and defending -- their nation.

-They're off! -- James and Lydia (Miner) Brown and other pioneers rush to stake their land claim in Oklahoma in 1889
+James and Lydia (Miner) Brown staked their land claim in Oklahoma, 1889

 Civil War veteran Robert Rankin

-Military Service and Sacrifice - Many hundreds of cousins have served in the United States Armed Forces during wartime, in every known major conflict from the American Revolution to the Iraq War, including about 100 in the Civil War.
-At least 24 lost their lives in the service, the supreme sacrifice, so that we all can enjoy our uniquely American freedoms.
-We currently are trying to tally the number of cousins who fought in the Philippine Insurrection and Spanish American War and World War I.
+Public Service and Military Sacrifice - Many hundreds of cousins have served in the United States Armed Forces during wartime, in every known major conflict from the American Revolution to the Iraq War, including hundreds in the Civil War.
+Scores have lost their lives in the service, the supreme sacrifice so Americans can enjoy our freedoms.
+We continue to tally the cousins who fought in the Philippine Insurrection and Spanish American War and World War I.

-Coke ovens in Fayette County, PA, the backbone upon which Pittsburgh's great steel empires were built
+Coke ovens upon which America's great steel empires were built

-Eliza (Hess) Minerd and fellow elementary school teachers in Fayette County, PA
+Eliza (Hess) Minerd and fellow teachers in Fayette County, PA

 Public Education - A Sense of Wonder - the field of education has attracted an extraordinary number of people in our family.
-Over many generations, more than 370 cousin-educators have touched thousands of lives and conveyed a sense of wonder.
+Over many generations, many hundreds of cousin-educators have touched thousands of lives and conveyed a sense of wonder.
 They have opened young minds to the vast universe of words, numbers, athletics and arts.
 Cousins have worked as administrators, teachers, coaches, aides, secretaries, bus drivers and custodians, from one-room country schoolhouses to our nation's most prestigious universities.

-Pittsburgh Regional Landmarks - Some branches have remained in Western Pennsylvania over eight to 10 generations.
-Many have had decades of involvement with the construction, care, conservation and/or preservation of some of the Pittsburgh's region's most beloved and important landmarks -- ranging from Fallingwater, Braddock's Grave, and National Turnpike to the Minerd Funeral Home (a Uniontown landmark) and Westmoreland Homesteads (Norvelt), built during the Great Depression under the patronage of First Lady Eleanor Roosevelt to benefit coal miners and their families.
+Pittsburgh Regional Landmarks - Many branches stayed in Western Pennsylvania over 8 to 10 generations.
+Many have been involved with the construction, care, conservation and/or preservation of some of the region's most beloved and important landmarks -- ranging from Fallingwater, Braddock's Grave, and National Turnpike to Westmoreland Homesteads (Norvelt), built during the Great Depression with support by First Lady Eleanor Roosevelt to benefit coal miners' families.

-Annette Hanshaw, named the "most popular woman singer" in the nation in the 1930s
+Annette Hanshaw, the "most popular woman singer" in the 1930s

-Custer Connection - Our website tells the award-winning saga of a forgotten Ohio oilfield laborer whose father, Capt.
+Custer Connection - Mined.com tells the award-winning saga of a forgotten Ohio oilfield laborer whose father, Capt.
 Thomas Ward Custer, was a two-time Medal of Honor winner in the Civil War, was the brother of General George Armstrong Custer, and were among five Custers slain at Little Big Horn.
-This story, also published in the Research Review Magazine of the Little Big Horn Associates, received the organization's prestigious Frost Award in 2006 for "Best Article."
+This story, also published in the Research Review Magazine of the Little Big Horn Associates, received the organization's prestigious Frost Award for "Best Article."

-Science and Space Exploration - At least four of descendants played key roles in the U.S. space program since the 1960s -- one as an Army nurse on the splashdown recovery stations for astronauts in the Mercury program; one as an Apollo rocket engine navigation systems engineer, who received a commendation letter signed by the astronauts in the program; one as an astro-physicist in Italy who researched gamma ray bursts in deep space; and one a physicist with Switzerland-based CERN, the European Organization for Nuclear Research.
-Others have been scientists, researchers featured in the National Geographic, and inventors who hold numerous patents.
+Science and Space Exploration - At least 4 cousins played key roles in the U.S. space program since the 1960s -- one as an Army nurse on the splashdown recovery stations for astronauts in the Mercury program; one as an Apollo rocket engine navigation systems engineer, who received a commendation letter signed by the astronauts in the program; one as an astro-physicist in Italy who researched gamma ray bursts in deep space; and one a physicist with Switzerland-based CERN, the European Organization for Nuclear Research.
+Others have been scientists and researchers featured in the National Geographic and inventors who hold numerous patents.

-Harvest-time for farmers Lawson and Lutitia Minerd of near Mill Run, PA
+Harvest for farmers Lawson and Lutitia Minerd, Mill Run, PA

 Farming and Agriculture - The earliest Minerd pioneers in Western Pennsylvania made their living off the land -- farming, hunting, timbering and boiling salt found in natural springs.
 Today, many of our cousins continue to make a living in the fields of agriculture.
 One cousin in Indiana is the fifth generation to reside on the family farm, dating to 1847.
 Others have been forest rangers and fire wardens, protecting our natural resources.

-Calvary Methodist Church in Uniontown, PA, founded by Rev. David Ewing Minerd
+Calvary Methodist Church, Uniontown, PA, founded by Rev. David Ewing Minerd

 Religious Faith and Evangelism - Scores of our cousins have served as clergy, planting churches, pastoring congregations planting, evangelizing as overseas missionaries, educating students and preserving our religious heritage.
 Many church buildings constructed under the leadership of cousin-pastors still serve as houses of worship today in Pennsylvania, Ohio, California and beyond.